 The Juanna Rumbel Cup pits four Chicago roller derby teams against each other for a hometown crown.
 Each team member boasts a punny nickname (Mia Go Hamm, for example) and glides around the arena effortlessly.
 Roller derby in person is nothing short of a marvel, and it completely enchanted me from start to finish.
 The sport, while it has a fun, wacky flare, oozes nuance and immerses the audience in an utterly unfamiliar world.

-I attended the Juanna Rumbel Cup with the usual suspects, and we found ourselves at the edge of our seats whenever we weren’t standing a cheering or shaking in suspense.
+I attended the Juanna Rumbel Cup with the usual suspects, and we found ourselves at the edge of our seats whenever we weren’t standing and cheering or shaking in suspense.
 We desperately locked onto the arena in the hopes that Hell’s Belles, favorite team, might score those crucial last points before time ran out.
-Over the course of four matches, we learned more about the game than could possibly be gleaned from a quick Googling.
+Over the course of four matches, we learned more about the game than could possibly be gleaned from a quick Google sesh.

 Our friend and favorite skater, Bambi Bloodlust, took home the MVP award that night just as Hell’s Belles defeated the defending champs to win the tournament.
 On top of it all, she was kind enough to answer some of our burning questions about the derby!